mohsenno1/zboxcli/README.md

         help              Help about any command
         list              list files from blobbers
         listallocations   List allocations for the client
-        ls-blobbers       Show active blobbers in storage SC. meta              get meta data of files from blobbers move              move an object(file/folder) to another folder on blobbers
+        ls                Show the objects in the current directory ls-blobbers       Show active blobbers in storage SC. meta              get meta data of files from blobbers move              move an object(file/folder) to another folder on blobbers